theochem/.github/GSoC.md

 Welcome to the QC-Devs organization!
 We are looking forward to your contributions.

 This document provides guidance for individuals interested in participating in the Google Summer of Code (GSoC) program with QC-Devs.
+You can also look at the [example proposal](documents/GSoCexample.pdf).

 # GSoC Contributor Guidance